manpages/role./fantasy2.md

 | Four-legged animal (small)  | 40ft            | +10                                              |
 | Unliving                    | -10ft           | +5                                               |

-Maximum strategic speed for medium humanoids is 4 miles/hour + 1 mile/hour for each point in Phy beyond third.
-Maximum strategic speed for small humanoids is 3 miles/hour + 1 mile/hour for each point in Phy beyond third.
-Maximum strategic speed for large animals is

 ### Character sheet

 ```